Title

 Republic Act No. 10689 establishes National Indigenous Peoples Day on August 9 as a special working holiday, aiming to promote the rights and well-being of indigenous peoples in the Philippines, with the National Commission on Indigenous Peoples responsible for implementing the rules and regulations for its observance.

-Republic Act No. 10689 is an act declaring August 9 as National Indigenous Peoples Day and mandating the meaningful observance thereof in the Philippines.
+The text is about Republic Act No. 10689, which declares August 9 as National Indigenous Peoples Day and mandates its meaningful observance.

-August 9 is declared a special working holiday under Republic Act No. 10689.
+August 9 is declared a special working holiday.

 Analyze Cases Smarter, Faster